deepam-kapur/GiggleGig/docs/installed.md

 - Explore the available commands by typing `/gg help`.

 ### 2. Customize Your Experience
-- Configure your game settings using the `/gg settings` command.
 - Invite your teammates to join the fun!

 ### 3. Need Help?